Dale Mabry Highway: Hillsborough Avenue to Busch Boulevard/Gunn Highway (SR 580)

 The section of Dale Marby Highway between Hillsborough Avenue and Busch Boulevard/Gunn Highway is signed as a portion of State Road 580.
 The Hillsborough Avenue interchange is a remnant of a failed freeway plan along Dale Mabry Highway.
 The original North Crosstown Expressway was supposed to have connected Dale Mabry at this (or the MLK) intersection, but was killed as well.
 Along the highway in the stadium and Northdale area are many businesses, more specifically car dealerships.
 The overall scene along Dale Mabry however, begins to shift from to a more suburban setting.
 The Busch/Gunn Interchange at the end of this stretch is also a remnant of the canceled expressway.

 Busch Boulevard/Gunn Highway to U.S. Route 41 (SR 597)

 The northern portion of Dale Mabry Highway between Busch Boulevard/Gunn Highway and U.S. Route 41 is designated as State Road 597's entire length.
 This section of Dale Mabry Highway continues to be four to six lanes north of Bearss Ave up to the Veterans Expressway.
 The line of businesses and apartment/condo developments continue along the highway until the Veterans Expressway.
-North of the expressway, the highway changes to a more rural setting towards the terminus of US 41.
+North of the expressway, the highway changes to a more rural setting towards the terminus of US 41, where it also crosses the CSX Brooksville Subdivision.

 North of the expressway, the highway used to narrow back down to two lanes as it snaked through a rural setting to US 41.
 This scene has since changed, as Dale Mabry between the Veterans and US 41 was widened to four lanes in 1996.